RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 2. **Action-State Attention:**
    WordleBot computes its action probabilities as attention values between the state embedding and the action embeddings.

-3. **Expected Rewards Over Possible Hidden States**:
+3. **Averaged Rewards Over Possible Hidden States**:
-   Rewards are defined as the expected rewards over the possible target words.
+   Rewards are defined as the average rewards over the possible target words given the known game state.

 ---